 The Children's Hospital School's Governing Body's legal responsibility for safeguarding the welfare of the children goes beyond child protection.
 Their duty is to ensure that safeguarding permeates all activity and functions.
-This policy therefore complements and supports a range of other policies, for instance:
+This policy therefore complements and supports a range of other policies.
+When undertaking development or planning of any kind, The Children's Hospital School and our Governors will consider the best interest of our children and any implications for safeguarding children and promoting their welfare.